MatrixAI/Polykey-Docs/Home.md

 Visit our [Getting Started](https://github.com/MatrixAI/js-polykey/wiki/getting-started) Guide to deploy your very own PolyKey agent.

 # About
-PolyKey is decentralised distributed peer to peer (P2P) secret sharing & secret management system.
+PolyKey is a decentralised distributed peer to peer (P2P) secret sharing & secret management system.
 It is intended to be used by both humans and machines.
 It synthesise a unified workflow between interactive password management and infrastructure key management.